beet/alfred_noteplan_actions/README.md

 Keyword: `wl`

-Insert a wiki link to any calendar or text note with fuzzy search.
+Insert a wiki link to any text note with fuzzy search of the page headings, which is how NotePlan interlinks pages internally.

 ## Create link note from URL